RithKdibCode19/Crud-API/README.md

 9. Copy `react/.env.example` into `.env` and adjust the `VITE_API_BASE_URL` parameter
 9. Run `npm install`
 10. Run `npm run dev` to start vite server for React

+## Donwload project zip
+1. just ater downlaod and then extract
+2. import database into your project